joshuagenders/Lupi/Notes.md

 can span a test thread with a max iteration count if the thread spends more than x time awaiting execution it kills itself and signals back

+OR
+ run thread allocation the same as throughput tokens -> constant loop, adjust to current thread rate, signalling mechanism via TaskExecutionRequest to kill threads

+--
+How threads should behave
+await execution token
+should execute?
+  yes - execute
+  try and take from kill queue
+   success -> exit

+How allocation should behave
+how many threads should I have right now
+ - too many then queue kill token
+ - not enough then spawn

+'how many threads should I have right now' 'configured' -> ramp up, hold, ramp down dynamic -> requires throughput. options:
+    'detect'
+    - if iteration count is behind tps
+    - if no threads awaiting execution semaphore
+    - if execution sempaphore grows for x periods (10?)
+    'calculate'
+    - calculate likely required thread count + delta based on moving average response times

 # Logging